 3. The appropriate Assistant Superintendent or Director as listed below, based on the nature of your question or concern.
 (Click on the title below for contact information.
 Then, click on the administrator’s name to send an email to him or her.
 The administrator’s phone number is also provided if you prefer to call).

 - Director of Food Service

 - Director of Technology

-5. Board of Education (Click here to go directly to the Board of Education web page and then click on the EMAIL link under the member’s photo to send that member a message).
+5. Board of Education (Visit the Board of Education web page and click on the EMAIL link under the member’s photo to send that member a message).

 Board Members encourage you to get involved by: